In self-imposed exile, Trump watches with unhappiness as second impeachment trial unfolds

 In self-imposed exile in South Florida since leaving office on Jan.
 20, Trump has created a gilded bubble around himself — a protective shield further enforced by the decision of Twitter and other social media companies to ban the former president from their platforms after the Capitol riot, which resulted in the death of a police officer and four others.

 He is adrift, friends say, with no clear sense of what comes next for the first time in his political life.
 They add that Trump is calmer than they expected as he faces down another historic indictment in a career littered with them.
-At least four former senior Trump administration officials independently described the former president as “chill” or “chilling.”
+Four former senior Trump administration officials independently described the former president as “chill” or “chilling.”

 Nonetheless, the Senate impeachment trial that began Tuesday is never far from his mind, allies say.
-The former president is still privately fuming over fellow Republicans who he believes have wronged him, from Rep. Liz Cheney of Wyoming (who voted to impeach him) to House Republican Leader Kevin McCarthy of California (who said that Trump “bears responsibility” for the attack on the Capitol, before backtracking).
+The former president is still privately fuming over fellow Republicans who he believes have wronged him, from Rep. Liz Cheney of Wyoming (who voted to impeach him) to House Republican leader Kevin McCarthy of California (who said that Trump “bears responsibility” for the attack on the Capitol, before backtracking).

 “He’s decompressing.
 He’s enjoying some of the time he hasn’t had in the past,” Sen. Lindsey O. Graham (R-S.C.), a Trump ally, said in a recent interview.
 “And he’s thinking about impeachment.”

-This portrait of the Trump in this moment is the result of interviews with 11 advisers, allies, and confidantes, many of whom spoke on the condition of anonymity to share candid details.
+This portrait of Trump in this moment is the result of interviews with 11 advisers, allies and confidants, many of whom spoke on the condition of anonymity to share candid details.

 Trump initially pushed his impeachment lawyers to make the baseless case that the election was stolen, an approach they ultimately rejected while still arguing that the First Amendment protects their client’s right to share misinformation and false claims.

 Worried about his instinct for self-sabotage, Trump’s lawyers and allies counseled him to largely stay quiet until the Senate trial ends, fearful that anything he might say or do would only serve to strengthen the case against him or make Republicans more reluctant to acquit him.
-Daughter Ivanka Trump and her husband, Jared Kushner, also urged him not to get in the way of the Senate proceedings that seemed to be headed toward a positive outcome for him.
+Daughter Ivanka Trump and her husband, Jared Kushner, also urged him not to get in the way of the Senate proceedings, which seemed to be headed toward a positive outcome for him.

-Unlike during special counsel Robert S. Mueller III’s Russia investigation, and Trump’s first impeachment trial in 2020, the former president also did not raise the idea of testifying himself.
+Unlike during special counsel Robert S. Mueller III’s Russia investigation, and Trump’s first impeachment trial in 2020, the former president also did not press the idea of testifying himself.

-But Trump’s seeming quietude, said one confidante who recently spoke with the former president, is less the result of newfound discipline and more a consequence of Twitter’s decision to ban Trump, who no longer has an instant public forum to blast out his latest grievances.
+But Trump’s seeming quietude, said one confidant who recently spoke with the former president, is less the result of newfound discipline and more a consequence of Twitter’s decision to ban Trump, who no longer has an instant public forum to blast out his latest grievances.

 In many ways, Trump’s former world is crumbling around him.
 President Biden handily defeated him in November.
 His Florida neighbors are trying to ban him from living at Mar-a-Lago where, after leaving office, he lost the special permit to have a helicopter pad.
 Buildings emblazoned with his name are trying to remove their Trump insignia, the PGA of America pulled its 2022 championship from one of Trump’s golf clubs and the lobby of the former president’s namesake Washington hotel now sits conspicuously empty just five blocks from the White House.